Gus Macdonald: House of Lords

 Member of Cabinet Office Advisory Committee on Business Appointments.
 Also member of House of Lords' Select Committees on Economic Affairs (2004–2008), and Communications (2009–2012).Chair of the All Party Parliamentary Humanist Group.

 He retired from the House of Lords on 27 April 2017.

 Other interests

+In September 1994, Macdonald became President of the Paths for All Partnership which initiated a new programme of public footpath creation across Scotland.

 In 2004, he was appointed as an adviser to fund managers Macquarie Infrastructure and Real Assets (Europe) Limited in relation to a new European Infrastructure fund which aimed to invest in road and rail projects.
 He is on Steering Group of the OECD Futures Programme on Infrastructure and advisory board of OECD International Transport Forum.
 In 2011, he was invited to deliver the MacMillan Memorial Lecture to the Institution of Engineers and Shipbuilders in Scotland and chose the subject "Bridging the Infrastructure Gap".

-Macdonald was installed as Chancellor of Glasgow Caledonian University in October 2007, succeeding Magnus Magnusson.
+Macdonald was installed as Chancellor of Glasgow Caledonian University in October 2007 - June 2012, succeeding Magnus Magnusson.
 He also served as a Governor of the British Film Institute, a member of the council (2006–2008) and of Court (2009–) at the University of Sussex and is Patron of the Dystonia Society.